Project

 McGinn, M. K., Acker, S., Vander Kloet, M., & Wagner, A. (2019).
 Dear SSHRC, what do you want?
 An epistolary narrative of expertise, identity, and time in grant writing.
 Forum Qualitative Sozialforschung/Forum: Qualitative Social Research, 20(1), Art 8. http://dx.doi.org/10.17169/fqs-20.1.3128

-Wagner, A., & Acker, S. (in press, 2023).
+Wagner, A., & Acker, S. (2024).
 Women’s research leadership in the academy.
 In B. Momani & R. Johnstone (Eds.)
-Gender and the academy.
+Glass ceilings and ivory towers: Gender inequality in the Canadian academy.
 UBC Press.